hallorant/bigmit/cocousb/README.md

 the left.
 That mod is another 1/8" mono plug that I don't need to remove everytime I take the top shell off my CoCo.

+You might ask why we don't run the 1/8" mono plug out the hole the power cord went out?
+This seems reasonable until you look inside the case.
+The strain relief posts are right behind this opening and you cannot fit the 1/8" plug in that space without cutting those posts out.
+A small hole seemed to me to be a less scary than cutting out the posts.

 #### Attach the DC-DC Step-up Boost Converter Dual Output Power Supply

 Attach the little board to the back screw hole of the original power supply.
 Do